mrphysics-bonn/python-ismrmrd-reco/README.md

 1. Pull the reconstruction container from Dockerhub: `docker pull mavel101/bart-reco-server`.
 2. Start the container by running `./start_docker mavel101/bart-reco-server`.
 The reconstruction server is now running in the background.
 3. Example ISMRMRD raw data files are located in "example_data".
 Raw data conversion for Siemens data to ISMRMRD [3] is described below.
+4. Activate the Python environment with `conda activate ismrmrd_client`.
-4. Run a reconstruction by sending the data to the server.
+5. Run a reconstruction by sending the data to the server.
 Example Pulseq reconstruction: `./send_data_pulseq.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5`.
 Example JEMRIS reconstruction: `./send_data_jemris.sh example_data/simu/signals_spiralout_clean_slc30.h5 recon/out.h5`.
-5. The metadata is automatically merged to the raw data during the reconstruction process.
+6. The metadata is automatically merged to the raw data during the reconstruction process.
 Logging information and debug files can be found in the "debug" folder.
-6. In this example, the reconstructed image is stored in "recon/out.h5".
+7. In this example, the reconstructed image is stored in "recon/out.h5".
 The image can be viewed by running the Python script "plot_img.py".
 Images are stored in ISMRMRD image format.
 Image files will not be overwritten, but new images will be appended to existing files.

 JEMRIS example sequences can be found in "example_sequences/jemris".
-Installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/
+Installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/.

 ## Example sequences and data